WhatsApp · reply within 5 min [Mon–Sat 07:00–22:00 (UTC+3)] Şişli, Istanbul

 Where the phrase comes from

 “Turkey teeth” began as a nickname for a particular look: a row of very white, very even, almost luminous teeth — the kind seen on reality-TV stars and influencers who travelled abroad for a fast smile makeover.
-Because so many of those makeovers were done on budget packages in Istanbul, the slang stuck.
+Because so many of those makeovers were filmed, posted and openly priced as budget packages in Istanbul, the slang stuck, and a wave of “before and after” and “I regret my Turkey teeth” videos pushed it into the mainstream.
+The British Dental Association and UK press have since used the phrase repeatedly in warnings about cosmetic dental tourism, which cemented it further.

 The trouble is that the phrase quietly shifted meaning.
 It stopped describing a colour and started describing a procedure — the way that uniform white is too often achieved.
 And that is where the real story sits.